theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

   </div>
 </form>

 Okay, at this point that's all you really need to know about VCOs before taking a look at DCOs.
-Of course, there's a lot more to VCOs and this article has left out the hairy details of practical VCOs so consider this a *very* simplified VCO that's really just here to help illustrate the differences between a VCO and a DCO.
+Of course, this article has left out all of the hairy details of practical VCOs so consider this a *very* simplified VCO that's really just here to help illustrate the differences between a VCO and a DCO.
 If you want to learn more about building VCOs you can take a look at [this tutorial](https://www.allaboutcircuits.com/projects/diy-synth-series-vco/), [this great series of videos](https://www.youtube.com/watch?app=desktop&v=QBatvo8bCa4&feature=youtu.be), or [this excellent book](https://www.oreilly.com/library/view/make-analog-synthesizers/9781449356200/).

 Alright, let's review.
 The key takeaways from VCOs are:

-1. The VCO's *frequency input signal* is a *control voltage*.
+1. The VCO's **frequency input signal** is a **control voltage**.
 The control voltage determines how quickly the integrator's capacitor charges, and therefore, the frequency.
 2. The VCO's amplitude is always constant because the ramp's output level is used to determine when to reset the circuit.

 [^schmitt]: The [Schmitt trigger](https://en.wikipedia.org/wiki/Schmitt_trigger) is a common, simple to use type of comparator that will work in a practical circuit.